 Configure a Fake Motor

 Configuring a fake motor can be convenient for testing software without using any hardware.
-For example, you can use a fake component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a base) won’t fail to initialize, and your SDK code won’t throw errors when it fails to find a physical motor connected to your machine.
+For example, you can use a fake component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a base) won’t fail to initialize, and your control code won’t throw errors when it fails to find a physical motor connected to your machine.

 A fake motor config.